How to Write Your Own Obituary

 How often should I update my self-written obituary?

 Review your obituary annually or whenever major life events occur, such as marriages, births of grandchildren, career changes, or moves.
-Keep it current so family members do not have to make significant changes during an already difficult time.
+Keep it current so family members don’t have to make significant changes during an already difficult time.

 This information is for educational purposes only and does not constitute legal, medical, or financial advice.
 Always consult qualified professionals for guidance specific to your situation.